-Tour guide NoLionsInEngland (on the tour you will get to know him as “Dave”) has been a lauded photographer and key commentator on London’s street art scene since 2006.
-With friend and co author of the renowned Graffoto blog, NoLionsInEngland conceived and ran London’s very first Street Art Tours in aid of Cancer Sell charity in early 2008.
+Tour guide Dave has been a lauded photographer and key commentator on London’s street art scene since 2006.
+With friend and co author of the renowned Graffoto blog Sam, Dave conceived and ran London’s very first Street Art Tours in aid of Cancer Sell charity in early 2008.
 He also founded London’s first Street Art Photography Workshop and has been a contributing photographer to cult scene magazine Very Nearly Almost since its early issues.
 He has been exhibited in several street art and graffiti photography exhibitions and is identified as one of the top 5 photographers by graffiti website Keyseventeen.com.
 He has written extensively on the subject, including contributing writing to abandoned building art book “Out Of Sight” (Carpet Bombing Culture) and the introduction to Steam 156’s 2013 book “Street Art London”.
 Not to forget more than 250 articles on the widely followed street art and graffiti blog Graffoto.
-Plus he loves leading groups around the wonders of Shoreditch and talking about street art, truly an ambassador for the scene.
+Dave loves leading groups around the wonders of Shoreditch and talking about street art, truly an ambassador for the scene.

-Please check the calendar for available tour dates.
+Please check the calendar for available tour dates and times.

 Please note all under 16s must be accompanied by a responsible adult

 comfortable shoes, comfortable clothes, light anorak and umbrella in case of rain (check forecast).
 Being wet is no problem when properly prepared; being cold spoils your fun so dress warm!

 We pass plenty of newsagents and local shops where you can top up with fluids and snacks if required.